MandeepSic19/TargetDataset/README.md

 - File formats match those used in the original dataset
 - Code reflects the calibration and optimization steps described in the publication
 - Hardware and software configuration details are included in the manuscript
-- The methodology diagram on Zenodo supports understanding of the workflow and confirms authorship of the process design
+- The methodology diagram on Zenodo supports understanding of the workflow and confirms authorship of the process design.
 These resources are intended for reproducing the pipeline and validating the methodology.

 ## Methodology Diagram